-On December 2, 2020, staff presented two proposed corridorwide alternatives to the Bicycle/Pedestrian Advisory Committee (BPAC).
+On December 2, 2020, staff presented two proposed corridorwide alternatives to the BPAC.

 Consistent with the design concept from the El Camino Real Streetscape Plan, both alternatives provided the same suggested improvements on El Camino Real between Escuela Avenue and El Monte Avenue that include: high-visibility crosswalks at each intersection, Americans with Disabilities Act (ADA)-compliant curb ramps, green bike lanes at conflict areas, and striping and signage improvements.
 Additionally, the right-turn vehicular movement from eastbound West El Camino Real to southbound El Monte Avenue currently operates as "free right-turn" that poses potential conflicts with pedestrians and bicyclists.
 Both alternatives remove this free right-turn and redirect right-turning vehicles to turn onto El Monte Avenue with a much tighter turn radius, resulting in one less crossing for pedestrians and encouraging reduced speeds of vehicles turning right from West El Camino Real to El Monte Avenue (see Figure 2).
 During the design phase, staff will evaluate implementing protected intersection treatments, where feasible.
+In support of this portion of the project, the City was recently awarded the One Bay Area Grant Cycle 3 (OBAG 3) grant for the El Camino Real/Escuela Avenue/El Monte Avenue Intersection Improvements project.